 The contracts search form enables members of the public to locate contract summaries, contracts, and other related documents such as construction reports and amendments, in the State of Colorado Contract Management System.

 This form will allow for retrieval of a specific contract or a list of contracts fitting multiple criteria of interest.
 These instructions were developed to assist users with requests to identify contracts they are interested in reviewing.
-Once a search is completed, if interested, users may contact the identified agency or institution of higher education for instruction on how to complete an open records request to obtain further information.
+Once a search is completed, if interested, users may contact the identified agency for instruction on how to complete an open records request to obtain further information.

-This search feature (Figure 1) offers a dropdown list of all agencies and institutions of higher education in the Contract Management System.
-Users may only search for one agency or institution of higher education at a time.
+This search feature (Figure 1) offers a dropdown list of all Colorado state in the Contract Management System.
+Users may only search for one agency at a time.

 Clicking on the drop-down arrow will provide an alphabetical listing of all entries available to search.